Harvard Mark I: Operation

 The main sequence mechanism was unidirectional.
 This meant that complex programs had to be physically lengthy.
 A program loop was accomplished by loop unrolling or by joining the end of the paper tape containing the program back to the beginning of the tape (literally creating a loop).
-At first, conditional branching in the Mark I was performed manually.
+At first, conditional branching in Mark I was performed manually.
 Later modifications in 1946 introduced automatic program branching (by subroutine call).
 The first programmers of the Mark I were computing pioneers Richard Milton Bloch, Robert Campbell, and Grace Hopper.
 There was also a small technical team whose assignment was to actually operate the machine; some had been IBM employees before being required to join the Navy to work on the machine.
 This technical team was not informed of the overall purpose of their work while at Harvard.

 Instruction format

-The 24 channels of the input tape were divided into three fields of eight channels.
+The 24 channels of the input tape were divided into three fields of eight channels each.
 Each storage location, each set of switches, and the registers associated with the input, output, and arithmetic units were assigned a unique identifying index number.
 These numbers were represented in binary on the control tape.
 The first field was the binary index of the result of the operation, the second was the source datum for the operation and the third field was a code for the operation to be performed.